thomaswilliamsastro/phangs_pattern_speeds/README.rst

 ``folders``
 -----------

-Contains variables for the folder names used a lot throughout this MUSE work
+Contains variables for the folder names used a lot throughout this ALMA work

 ------------
 ``get_data``